-- D11.1 A candidate shall be examined by at least three and normally not more than four examiners (except where paragraphs D12.6, D13.2, or D13.8 apply), of whom at least one shall be an external examiner.
-The examining team must have suitable experience and expertise, be unbiased, and be clearly independent of the supervisor, of the student, and of each other in order that no conflicts of interest arise. - D11.2 An internal examiner shall be defined as an examiner who is: - a) a member of staff of the University; or MBS Faculty - a member of staff of the candidate's Collaborating Organisation where an additional collaborating organisation has been identified. - D11.3 Where the candidate and the internal examiner are both on the staff of the same organisation, a second external examiner shall be appointed. - D11.4 Examiners shall be experienced in research in the general area of the candidate's dissertation and, where practicable, have experience as a specialist in the topic(s) to be examined. - D11.5 The external examiner shall have experience of examining doctoral candidates in the UK, as either an internal or an external examiner. - D11.6 The external examiner must be independent both of the University, Munich Business School, and any other formal collaborating organisation and may not have acted previously as the candidate's supervisor or adviser.
+- D11.1 A candidate shall be examined by at least two and normally not more than three examiners (except where paragraphs D12.6, D13.2, or D13.8 apply), of whom at least one shall be an external examiner.
+The examining team must have suitable experience and expertise, be unbiased, and be clearly independent of the supervisor, of the student, and of each other in order that no conflicts of interest arise. - D11.2 An internal examiner shall be defined as an examiner who is: - a) a member of staff of the University; or - b) a member of staff of the candidate's Collaborating Organisation. - D11.3 Where the candidate and the internal examiner are both on the staff of the same organisation, a second external examiner shall be appointed. - D11.4 Examiners shall be experienced in research in the general area of the candidate's dissertation and, where practicable, have experience as a specialist in the topic(s) to be examined. - D11.5 The external examiner shall have experience of examining doctoral candidates in the UK, as either an internal or an external examiner. - D11.6 The external examiner must be independent both of the University and any Collaborating Organisation and may not have acted previously as the candidate's supervisor or adviser.
 An external examiner may not normally be a supervisor of another candidate at the University.
 Former members of staff of the University shall normally not be approved as external examiners until three years after the termination of their employment with the University.